jackbaty/archive.baty.net/content/posts/2020/2020-10-24-copingmechanism.md

 slug: "see-you-at-copingmechanism"
 ---

-When I grow weary of dealing with plain text files and Hugo-based publishing, I fire up a WordPress blog.
+When I grow weary of dealing with plain text files and Hugo-based publishing, I fire up a ~~WordPress~~ Ghost blog.

 I've done it again: **I'll be posting at [copingmechanism.com](https://copingmechanism.com)** for now.